rohanspatel/pnax-scpi/README.md

-# ecal-corrections
+# PNA-X SCPI Scripts

-Extracting measurement data from a Keysight N4433A ECal module to diagnose issues and perform more explicit two-port calibrations
+Python-based scripts to connect to and control a Keysight N5247A PNA-X network analyser